headexpanded/fat_slob_plumbing/README.md

 I'm a lucky guy!

-As a solo free-lance web developer, it's always tough to get hired by a world-class business!
+As a solo freelance dev, it's not easy to get hired by a world-class business!

 That's why I'm honoured to have been hired by [**Fat Slob Plumbing**](https://fat-slob-plumbing.vercel.app/) to build their website!